Home front during World War I: United States

 President Woodrow Wilson took full control of foreign policy, declaring neutrality but warning Germany that the resumption of unrestricted submarine warfare against American ships would mean war.
 Wilson's mediation efforts failed; likewise, the peace efforts sponsored by industrialist Henry Ford went nowhere.
 Germany decided to take the risk and try to win by cutting off Britain; the US declared war in April 1917.
 America had the largest industrial, financial and agricultural base of any of the great powers, but it took 12–18 months to fully reorient it to the war effort.
 American money, food and munitions flowed freely to Europe from spring 1917, but troops arrived slowly.
 The US Army in 1917 was small and poorly equipped.

 The draft began in spring 1917 but volunteers were also accepted.
 Four million men and thousands of women joined the services for the duration.
 By summer 1918 American soldiers under General John J. Pershing arrived in France at the rate of 10,000 a day, while Germany was unable to replace its losses.
 The result was an Allied victory in November 1918.

 Propaganda campaigns directed by the government shaped the public mood toward patriotism and voluntary purchases of war bonds.
-The Committee on Public Information (CPI) controlled war information and provide pro-war propaganda, with the assistance of the private American Protective League and tens of thousands of local speakers.
+The Committee on Public Information (CPI) controlled war information and provided pro-war propaganda, with the assistance of the private American Protective League and tens of thousands of local speakers.
 The Sedition Act of 1918 criminalized any expression of opinion that used "disloyal, profane, scurrilous or abusive language" about the US government, flag or armed forces.
 The most prominent opponents of the war were Wobblies and Socialists, many of whom were convicted of deliberately impeding the war effort and were sentenced to prison, including the Socialist presidential candidate Eugene Debs.

 Woodrow Wilson played the central role in defining the Allied war aims in 1917–1918 (although the US never officially joined the Allies).
 He demanded Germany depose the Kaiser and accept the terms of his Fourteen Points.
 Wilson dominated the 1919 Paris Peace Conference but Germany was treated harshly by the Allies in the Treaty of Versailles (1919) as Wilson put all his hopes in the new League of Nations.
 Wilson refused to compromise with Senate Republicans over the issue of Congressional power to declare war, and the Senate rejected the Treaty and the League.